ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-27-core-geth-explained/index.md

 In our previous four articles we have explained the basics of what are networks, blockchains, and cryptocurrencies; the differences between blockchain software and blockchain protocols; whether there are software clients and servers in cryptocurrency networks; and what is Ethereum Classic's position in the segment of Ethereum Virtual Machine (EVM) blockchains.

-In this article we will apply all this knowledge to explain what is the Ethereum Classic Core Geth software client and what are its unique features, types, and functions.

-## Reviewed Concepts in This series

-In our previous four articles we have explained the basics of what are networks, blockchains, and cryptocurrencies; the differences between blockchain software and blockchain protocols; whether there are software clients and servers in cryptocurrency networks; and what is Ethereum Classic's position in the segment of Ethereum Virtual Machine (EVM) blockchains.

 In this article we will apply all this knowledge to explain what is the Ethereum Classic Core Geth (also spelled CoreGeth) software client and what are its unique features, types, and functions.

 ## Ethereum Classic Is a Network, a Blockchain, and a Cryptocurrency